Solutions

 Karen Houghton

-Educational institutions, religious organizations, and social-service organizations all use this type of investment fundraising to grow their assets.
+Yes!
+Nonprofits of any size can have endowment funds.
+All kinds of educational institutions, religious organizations, and social-service organizations use this strategy to grow their assets.
 These funds can be used for a range of purposes, such as:

 • Supporting your general operational budget